Vagacoder/Algorithms4E/README.md

 Java's implementation of `valueOf()` retrieves a cached values if the integer is `between -128 and 127`, while Java constructs new objects for each integer outside this range.

+#### 2019-12-14
+7. Allocate more memory and stack space for java VM 7.1.
+Increase memory
+The default setting of memory for JVM is typically 64MB.
+To increase memory allotted to Java, execut with:

+    `java -Xmx200m Hello`

+where 200m means 200 megabytes.

+7.2.
+Increase stack
+The default setting of stack for JVM is typically 128KB.
+To increase stack size, excute with:

+    `java -Xss200k Hello`

+where 200k means 200 kilobytes.

+And, it's possible to increase both the amount of memory and stack space by executing with:

+    `java -Xmx200m -Xss200k Hello`